 Pigeon Forge is another touristy town close to the entrance to the Smoky Mountains.
 Here you’ll find tons of activities for the whole family.
 Their main attraction is the famous Dollywood Amusement park.
 You will also find miniature golf, go-karts, souvenir shops and an array of theater shows throughout the town.
 Pigeon Forge has tons of lodging options too.
 You can find some chain restaurants here also if your kids need something more familiar.
 We bought some cheap souvenirs from a store with a giant Shark door which the kids loved.

 Are you ready now to explore the beautiful Smoky Mountains?
 With so many things to do in Smoky Mountains your family is sure to find something to love.
 Do you have any questions or have you found another great spot to visit?
 Please share in the comments so we can all learn together.
+Make sure to check out what to do in Gatlinburg TN too.

 Did you enjoy this article?
 Want more great family travel ideas?
 Sign up for my newsletter and never miss a new fabulous place to visit with your kids.
 Bonus: you get a free printable family packing checklist for signing up.